-Hello!
+Hi!
 I'm an independent computer science researcher currently located in NYC.
 Right now I'm a Technical Fellow with the AI Now Institute, where I tackle issues of machine learning bias, algorithmic accountability, and 17th century philosophical conlangs.
 Previously I collaborated with Princeton’s Center for Information Technology Policy and the Princeton Web Transparency and Accountability Project.
 My research focuses on user privacy, data and algorithmic transparency, and the Internet of Things.
 If it involves technology and its impact on real people, I'm there.
 I'm currently on the hunt for new projects and collaborations, with an eye towards understanding the growing world of concerns over artificial intelligence and how it is already impacting our lives.

 Previously I was a software engineer on the Google privacy team, where I advised product teams on privacy-conscious development and developed infrastructure to better protect user data.
 I received my bachelor’s degree in Computer Science from Princeton University, where I concentrated in technology policy.